transmedia-puzzles/transmedia-puzzles.github.io/campus.md

 ### Group 1

-- List of Things That Can Be Made Into a Puzzle On Campus
 - Portraits in Hutch
 - Wright table and chairs in Smart Museum
 - Cement Car in North Parking Lot